-Fine Tune Your Heterogeneous Embedded System with Emulation Tools
+Fine Tune Your Embedded FPGA System with Emulation Tools

 Another week and another hypothetical situation!
 This picks up where we left off last week.
 If you missed the last exploration, please consider taking a few moments to learn about managing dynamic requirements in your embedded system by clicking the link below.

 Recapping, you are an engineer working on developing some novel new technology.
 You are managing your project’s dynamic requirements by taking advantage of the selection of a System-on-Chip (SoC) with a heterogeneous system architecture.
 That is, an architecture with both programmable logic (PL) and processing system (PS) components that work together to process your algorithms.
 To meet the performance requirements you are optimizing the performance of your system by offloading portions of your software algorithm to the programmable logic.
 Thanks to a tool like Xilinx’s SDSoC Development Environment (part of Xilinx’s SDx toolchain), transferring your C model algorithm to the PL is straightforward.

 You have familiarized yourself with the options for transferring data in and out of your FPGA, and you have selected a block of your algorithm and a corresponding data mover within the tool that looks to be the best choice for your design.
 The software estimation tool, provided in the SDSoC Development Environment, shows promising expected performance results from offloading your selected functionality.